glampert/debug-draw/samples/README.md

 ### Debug Draw Samples

-Three sample programs showing basic usage of the Debug Draw library are provided:
+Three sample programs showing basic usage of the Debug Draw library are currently provided:

 - `sample_null_renderer.cpp`: Just a tiny `main()` that calls a couple functions and exists.
   This sample is meant to test if the library will compile without errors.